 The most intuitive and convenient sleep tracking app

-If you’re looking for a useful and engaging way to track and improve your sleep, SleepScore is our top pick.
-Both apps we tested worked well and were easy to use, but we found the SleepScore app to be the most intuitive and convenient to use.
+If you’re looking for a valuable and engaging way to track and improve your sleep, SleepScore is our top pick.
+Both apps we tested worked well and were easy to use, but the SleepScore app was the most intuitive and convenient.

-It gives clear advice about how to improve your sleep using feedback from your tracker, such as suggesting that you set a consistent bedtime and wake time.
-And unlike other sleep trackers we’ve reviewed, this app comes with a full digital coach that can help you learn how to identify what’s causing disrupted sleep and then innovate tactics that improve it.
+It gives clear advice about improving your sleep using feedback from your tracker, such as suggesting that you set a consistent bedtime and wake time.
+And unlike other sleep trackers we’ve reviewed, this App has a full digital coach that can help you learn how to identify what’s causing disrupted sleep and innovate tactics to improve it.

-The App is a great tool to track changes in your sleep habits and give you some personalized recommendations about what you can do to have a better night’s rest.
-By wearing the watch at night the app tracks your heart rate, movement, breathing and overall sleep quality.
+The App is a great tool to track changes in your sleep habits and give you personalized recommendations about what you can do to have a better night’s rest.
+The App tracks your heart rate, movement, breathing, and overall sleep quality by wearing the watch at night.

-After about a week of wear you get a detailed summary of how you slept each night, including total time sleeping, amount of time spent in different sleep stages and heart rate variability which is important for tracking stress.
+After about a week of wear, you get a detailed summary of how you slept each night, including total time, amount of time spent in different sleep stages, and heart rate variability, which is vital for tracking stress.

-SleepScore app tests both REM and deep sleep, two key parts of getting a good night’s sleep.
+SleepScore app tests REM and deep sleep, two critical parts of getting a good night’s sleep.
 By collecting and analyzing data as you sleep, SleepScore also shows you how you compare to the average National Sleep Foundation sleep survey results for your age and gender.
-Based on this comparison you will get recommendations for improving your sleep quality.
+This comparison will give you recommendations for improving your sleep quality.

-For example, if its determined that your heart was racing during the night or if you were tossing and turning too much, the app will recommend changes such as drinking less caffeine and getting exercise during day time.
+For example, if it’s determined that your heart was racing during the night or you were tossing and turning too much, the App will recommend changes such as drinking less caffeine and exercising during the day.

-➡ 7 Best Apple Watch App for Golf
+➡ 7 Best Apple Watch Apps for Golf

-The app also boasts a 4.3 star rating on the Apple App Store, over million users, and integrates seamlessly with Apple HealthKit, giving it a reputable spot in the App Store’s Health & Fitness category.
-After just a few days of tracking you’ll know if you have an issue with snoring, or if you have restless legs syndrome, or you go to bed at a reasonable time, etc.
+The App also boasts a 4.3-star rating on the Apple App Store and over a million users.
+It integrates seamlessly with Apple HealthKit, giving it a reputable spot in the App Store’s Health & Fitness category.
+After just a few days of tracking, you’ll know if you have an issue with snoring, restless legs syndrome, or go to bed at a reasonable time, etc.

 It requires iPhone 6 and higher and an Apple Watch to record and analyze your sleep.
-The app presents a seven-day history of your sleep, including the number of restless events, time it took to fall asleep, and more.
-You can also chart your progress over time and receive general sleep advice from certified health coaches.
+The App presents a seven-day history of your sleep, including the number of restless events, the time it took to fall asleep, and more.
+You can also chart your progress and receive general sleep advice from certified health coaches.
 It’s easy to use with minimal setup required.

 ➡ How to charge apple watch series 4, Series 5

-Based on that data, SleepScore then presents impressive charts that compare your sleep quality to that of other people including seniors and others with chronic medical issues or cancer.
+Based on that data, SleepScore then presents impressive charts that compare your sleep quality to that of others, including seniors and others with chronic medical issues or cancer.
 For $50 a year premium service ($6 per month), SleepScore provides more precise information about your specific data points.

-The age-old dilemma among people who sleep and breathe data has always been “How well did I sleep last night?”
-Sleep is one of the most important factors contributing to our overall health, happiness and well-being.
-Do you think it is important to track how well you sleep?
+The age-old dilemma among people who sleep and breathe data has always been, “How well did I sleep last night?”
+Sleep is one of the most critical factors contributing to our health, happiness, and well-being.
+Is it essential to track how well you sleep?
 If the answer is yes, then you need to read my full SleepScore Review.

 Apple Watch Sleep app